Kandireega: Release

 The film was theatrically released on 12 August 2011.

 Home media

 In a bid to acquire the film, Gemini TV was competing but the rights were acquired by Zee Telugu.

 Reception

 Jeevi of Idlebrain rated the film 3 out of 5 and stated that "Kandireega is a kind of script that is prepared to cater to comedy and mass elements.
 It is a mass masala movie with ample entertainment".
 Echoing the same, The Times of India stated: "Though the story isn’t too original, Kandireega is an out-and-out entertainer that doesn’t leave you bored for even a second".

 Remake

-The film was remade in Hindi as Main Tera Hero and in Bengali as Paglu 2.
+The film was remade in Bengali as Paglu 2 (2012), and in Hindi as Main Tera Hero (2014).